tvillalbac/blog/pages/redirectors-fixer-plugin.md

 <img class="img" src="https://tvillalbac.github.io/blog/assets/img/posts/plugin-fix-up-unreal-engine-redirectors-automated-system.jpg" alt="TVC redirectors plugin for Unreal Engine 5 right click menu">

-# TVC Redirectors Fixer Plugin Guide for Unreal Engine 4.27 & 5
+# TVC Redirectors Fixer Plugin Guide for Unreal Engine 4.27 & 5 (All versions)

 #### *How to fix up redirectors right after renaming or moving files or folders in Unreal Engine 5 and 4.27 in an automated way using this cool plugin*
 {: .about-title }